 Broad, bell-shaped, light to mid-blue spring flowers and mid-green leaves.
 This early spring flowering clematis is perfect for covering a north- or east-facing wall.
 The fluffy seed-heads, an important decorative feature, look fabulous glistening in the sun.
-Take care to handle the delicate roots with care when planting.

 - Garden care: No routine pruning is necessary.
 If the spread of the plant needs to be restricted prune immediately after flowering, cutting back overlong shoots to healthy buds.
 Apply a slow-release balanced fertiliser and a mulch of well-rotted garden compost around the base of the plant in early spring.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Q:Can this clematis be grown in a large patio tub.
 I need it to cover a screen on a north facing wall.
 If not can you suggest any clematis or honeysuckle that could do it.Asked on 5/16/2014 by juliatee from Bakewell derbyshire

 There are clematis that will tolerate and grow on a north facing wall, but if you are also wanting to grow in a pot then ideally you need to use one of the more compact varieties.
 Clematis 'Frankie' will tolerate a north or east-facing wall.

 Hope this helpsAnswered on 5/20/2014 by Anonymous from crocus